Non-vanishing of Kolyvagin systems and Iwasawa theory: Introduction

-an estimate on the divisibility index of $\bkappa_1^{\rm Heeg}(\alpha)$ in terms of Tamagawa numbers and the Shafarevich--Tate group of the twist of $E/K$ by $\alpha$. \item[(c)] The Kolyvagin system bound with controlled error terms obtained in \cite{eisenstein_cyc}. \end{enumerate}
+a \emph{sharp estimate} on the divisibility index of $\bkappa_1^{\rm Heeg}(\alpha)$ in terms of Tamagawa numbers and the Shafarevich--Tate group of the twist of $E/K$ by $\alpha$. \item[(C)] The Kolyvagin system bound with controlled error terms obtained in \cite{eisenstein_cyc}. \end{enumerate}

-Most of the work in the first part of the paper goes into the proof of (b), which we deduce from the explicit reciprocity law\footnote{This is a $\Lambda$-adic avatar of the Bertolini--Darmon--Prasanna formula \cite{BDP}.} for $\bkappa_1^{\rm Heeg}$ in \cite{cas-hsieh1} and an extension of the anticyclotomic control theorem in \cite{jsw} allowing character twists.
-Together with a congruence relation between $\bkappa_{n}^{\rm Heeg}(\alpha)$ and $\kappa_n^{\rm Heeg}$, the results (a)--(c) lead to a proof of Theorem~\ref{thmintroKoly}.
+Most of the work in the first part of the paper goes into the proof of (B), which we deduce from the explicit reciprocity law\footnote{This is a $\Lambda$-adic avatar of the Bertolini--Darmon--Prasanna formula \cite{BDP}.} for $\bkappa_1^{\rm Heeg}$ in \cite{cas-hsieh1} and an extension of the anticyclotomic control theorem in \cite{jsw} allowing character twists.
+Together with a congruence relation between $\bkappa_{n}^{\rm Heeg}(\alpha)$ and $\kappa_n^{\rm Heeg}$, the results (A)--(C) lead to a proof of Theorem~\ref{thmintroKoly}.

-To approach the refined form of Kolyvagin's conjecture as in Theorem~\ref{thmintroKoly-div}, we replace the Kolyvagin system bound in (c) with an \emph{exact formula} for the size of the above Tate--Shafarevich group in terms of the divisibility index of $\bkappa_1^{\rm Heeg}(\alpha)$ and the divisibility of the system $\{\bkappa_{n}^{\rm Heeg}(\alpha)\}_n$, generalising a consequence of the structure theorem \cite[Thm.~1]{kolystructure} in the case $\alpha=1$.
-We emphasize that our result applies to the twists of $E$ by any anticyclotomic character $\alpha$ not necessarily $p$-adically close to the trivial one.
+To approach the refined form of Kolyvagin's conjecture as in Theorem~\ref{thmintroKoly-div}, we replace the Kolyvagin system bound in (C) with an \emph{exact formula} (in particular without error terms; \eqref{eq:irred} enters here) for the size of the above Tate--Shafarevich group in terms of the divisibility index of $\bkappa_1^{\rm Heeg}(\alpha)$ and the divisibility of the system $\{\bkappa_{n}^{\rm Heeg}(\alpha)\}_n$, generalising a consequence of the structure theorem \cite[Thm.~1]{kolystructure} in the case $\alpha=1$.
+For potential future application, we emphasize that our result applies to the twists of $E$ by any anticyclotomic character $\alpha$ not necessarily $p$-adically close to the trivial one.
 Relating the index of divisibility of $\{\bkappa_{n}^{\rm Heeg}(\alpha)\}_n$ to that of $\{\kappa_n^{\rm Heeg}\}_n$ gives Theorem~\ref{thmintroKoly-div}.